Sherwood Sustainable & Passive New Home Design

 The project included the design of a modern contemporary new home with the surrounding landscape.
 The client’s goal was to ensure the home was sustainable.
 This was in relation to the use of energy and water.

-The included core principles to ensure sustainability are:
+This environmental house design included core principles to ensure sustainability:

 - The layout of the home to maximise natural light and airflow.